How to Become a Software Tester With No Degree

 Basic Requirements to Become a Software Tester

-You will need to know about the basic requirements as soon as possible.
-The first thing you need to know is that you can get all of these without an actual degree hence you don’t need to worry about that.
+As soon as possible, you need to know about the basic needs.
+First, you should know that you can get all of these things even if you don't have a degree, so don't stress about that.

 • Project life cycle